-The Health Benefits of Sweetsop, Sugar Apple, Custard Apple, or Sitaphal
+The Health Benefits of Custard Apple, Sweetsop, Sugar Apple or Sitaphal

-In India, the fruit of this tree is called Custard Apple, Sitaphal or Sharifa.
+In India, the fruit is called Sitaphal or Sharifa.

 About The Custard Apple Fruit